 A lot of people don’t realize this about Marrakesh until they get there, but storks are part and parcel of the landscape.
 Be sure to look up as you wander to find these majestic three feet tall birds, who love to build their massive nests on the ramparts of the city.
 They also seem to congregate around the ruins of Badi Palace, and the Saadian Tombs.
 Head to the rooftop of the Kasbah Cafe to keep watch over the Saadian Tombs and hopefully catch a glimpse of the storks.

-We hope that this article has inspired you to visit Western Australia.
+We hope that this article has inspired you to visit Marrakech.
 If you have any questions about the destination please leave these in the comments below.

 Read More About Morocco